Anshul-patil10/Anshul-patil10/README.md

-- 👋 Hi, I’m @Anshul-patil10
+- 👋 Hi, I’m @Anshul-patil
-- 👀 I’m interested in web development and tech
+- 👀 I’m interested in web development, devops(but not started yet).
-- 🌱 I’m currently learning front-end
+- 🌱 I’m currently learning front-end development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...